 By examining the Zionist public sphere, it sheds important new light on the ideas and concepts, as well as the concrete realities, that Israelis associate with Europe and their assessment of the continent's impact on their own country.

-Outline of the Content
+Book Structure and Chapter Outlines

-The book contains six chapters framed by an introduction and an epilogue.
-The chapters are organized thematically rather than chronologically.
-Each chapter deals with a different context in which Israelis encountered the continent, highlighting distinct aspects of what “Europe” meant to Israelis in the second half of the twentieth century.
+The chapters are thematically rather than chronologically organized with each chapter scrutinizing a different context in which Israelis encountered the continent, highlighting distinct aspects of what “Europe” has meant to Israelis in the second half of the twentieth century.
 Rather than claiming to provide an exhaustive picture or to cover all Israeli debates about Europe, they offer six different facets of the larger discourse on the continent that help to reveal its complexity and dynamism.

 Introduction: Jews and Europe

-The introduction outlines the main arguments of the book and provides a summary of the historical context and geopolitical realities against which Israelis engaged with Europe in the second half of the 20th century.
-It situates my work in the existing literature on European-Israeli relations, as well as in scholarly discussions about the “idea of Europe” in order to prepare the ground for consideration of Israeli perceptions of the continent.
+The introduction outlines the main arguments of the book and summarizes the historical and geopolitical contexts of Israeli engagement with Europe.
+It situates my work within the existing literature on European-Israeli relations, as well as in scholarly, analytical, and policymaking discussions about the “idea of Europe” to prepare the ground for consideration of Israeli perceptions of the continent.

 Part 1: Europe’s Different Faces

-The first part (chapters 1-3) is dedicated to the Israeli discourse surrounding the formation of European political and economic frameworks in response to the two major fault lines that defined significant portions of the period: “east-west” and “north-south.”
+This part is dedicated to the Israeli discourse surrounding the formation of European political and economic frameworks in response to the two major fault lines that defined much of the period: East/West and North/South.

-Chapter I: Between Memory and Realpolitik: Israeli Perceptions of the EEC
+Chapter I: Between Memory and Realpolitik: Israeli Perceptions of the EU

-The first Chapter traces Israeli media discussions about the creation and development of the EEC/EU up to the Oslo peace process in the 1990s and the EU’s Association Agreement with Israel in 2000.
+This traces Israeli media discussions about the creation and development what is now the EU up to the 1990s Oslo Peace Process and the EU’s Association Agreement with Israel in 2000.
 Indeed, Israelis debated not only the economic and political relevance of this body, but also its idealistic goals of European rapprochement after World War II.
-The chapter highlights conflicting attitudes toward the postwar European project, arguing that it was Western Europe’s profound importance to the Jewish state through its geographical and, in many ways, ideological proximity that created this ambivalence.
+The chapter highlights conflicting attitudes toward the postwar European project, arguing that it was Western Europe’s profound importance to the Jewish state through its geographical and, in many ways, ideological proximity to it that created this ambivalence.

 Chapter II: Dissociating from the Past: Israelis Perspectives on Eastern Europe

-The emergence of the EEC led to a strong focus on the western parts of the continent.
-Meanwhile, Central and Eastern European countries disappeared behind the Iron Curtain.
-Yet, as chapter 2 shows, the Warsaw Pact countries remained extremely important to Israelis nonetheless, both in terms of national policy and because of their Jewish heritage and the Jews who remained in the region.
-The chapter examines the ideas Israelis associated with Central and Eastern Europe and how these changed throughout the decades of the Cold War and in the years after the breakdown of the Soviet Union.
-The rupture with Central and Eastern Europe and the construction of the Soviet Union as an “external other,” I argue, helped Israelis solidify their self-image as a Western state while deepening their estrangement from the former centers of Ashkenazi Jewry.
+The emergence of what became the EU generated a powerful Israeli focus on the continent’s West, while central and eastern Europe disappeared behind the Iron Curtain.
+Yet, as Chapter II shows, the Warsaw Pact countries remained extremely important to Israelis, both in terms of national policy and the Jewish heritage of many there and their links to the Jews who were still there.
+The chapter examines the ideas Israelis associated with central and eastern Europe and how these changed throughout the Cold War and after the demise of the Soviet Union.
+The rupture with Central and Eastern Europe and the construction of the Soviet Union as an “other,” I argue, consolidated Israelis’ sense of themselves as belonging to a Western-style state and furthered their estrangement from the former centers of Ashkenazi Jewry.

 Chapter III: Europe in Asia and Africa: Israeli Debates on Colonialism